 16. I consider Mexico my second home.
 Marco spent much of his early childhood with his abuelita there and something in me comes alive when we visit ♥

 19. When I was pregnant with our first born Marco gave me the encouragement to let the world hear me sing.
 I performed our first gig 8 months pregnant with my midwife in the audience.
-Since then we have released 3 Cd's and are wrapping up our 4th now.
+Since then we have released 4 CD's.

 21.I have never really traveled alone, besides a short trip here and there.
 This year when I come to the States and Mexico to teach I will be flying around the country by myself.
 I feel like a BIG adventure is coming!

-I am currently on this BIG adventure and it is amazing, overwhelming, fantastic,stressful, fulfilling, life changing, challenging, eye opening (more to come!)
+Update; I now feel like I am living the BIG adventure and it is amazing, overwhelming, fantastic,stressful, fulfilling, life changing, challenging, eye opening (more to come!)